Thesis

 With the majority of Anthropic’s founding team originating from OpenAI, it’s no surprise that OpenAI is its largest competitor.
 Founded in 2015, OpenAI is best known for its development of the Generative Pre-trained Transformers (GPT).
 With its first model released in 2018, its public model ChatGPT, powered by GPT-3.5, amassed well over 100 million monthly active users within two months of its launch.

-As of July 2024, it had raised $14 billion in funding, including a $10 billion investment from Microsoft in early 2023, making it the most well-funded AI firm.
-In February 2024, OpenAI’s valuation reached at least $80 billion, “nearly tripling its valuation in less than 10 months.”
-This increase in valuation was derived not from a traditional funding round but a “tender offer” led by Thrive Capital, which agreed to purchase OpenAI shares from employees.
+As of May 2025, it had raised $62 billion in funding, including a $10 billion investment from Microsoft in early 2023, making it the most well-funded AI firm.
+In March 2025, OpenAI’s valuation reached $300 billion, making it one of the highest valued private companies in the world.

 Like Anthropic, OpenAI offers an API platform for its foundation models, and its AI chatbot, ChatGPT, allows users to interact with GPT-3.5 for free.
 With a paid plan priced at $20 per month, users can also access GPT-4 and GPT-4o, as well as OpenAI’s image generator, DALL-E. While GPT-4o has a smaller context window and a less recent knowledge cut-off than Claude 3.5, it has the advantages of image generation and web searches.
+In December 2024, OpenAI launched a Pro plan priced at $200 per month, with extended usage limits and advanced features, similar to Claude’s Max plan.

 OpenAI has invested in multiple safety initiatives, including a new superalignment research team announced in July 2023 and a new Safety and Security Committee introduced in May 2024.
 However, current and former employees have continued to criticize OpenAI for deprioritizing safety.
 In spring 2024, OpenAI’s safety team was given only a week to test GPT-4o.
 “Testers compressed the evaluations into a single week, despite complaints from employees,” in order to meet a launch date set by OpenAI executives.
 Days after the May 2024 launch, Jan Leike, OpenAI’s former Head of Alignment, became the latest executive to leave the company for Anthropic, claiming that “over the past years, safety culture and processes [had] taken a backseat to shiny products” at OpenAI.

-In June 2024, a group of current and former employees at OpenAI alleged that the company was “recklessly racing” to build A.G.I. and “used hardball tactics to prevent workers from voicing their concerns about the technology.”
+In June 2024, a group of current and former employees at OpenAI alleged that the company was “recklessly racing” to build AGI and “used hardball tactics to prevent workers from voicing their concerns about the technology.”
 Along with former employees of DeepMind and Anthropic, they signed an open letter calling for AI companies to “support a culture of open criticism” and to allow employees to share “risk-related concerns.”
 In addition, one of OpenAI’s co-founders, Ilya Sutskever, left the company in May 2024 and by June 2024 had started a new company called Safe Superintelligence Inc. (SSI), stating that safety is in the company’s name because it is “our mission, our name, and our entire product roadmap because it is our sole focus.”

 Cohere